7 High-Paying Radiology Jobs (With Salaries and Duties)

 National average salary: $65,144 per year

 Primary job duties: A radiologic technician is a medical professional who uses specialized imaging equipment on patients.
 They use this equipment to create diagnostic images of human anatomy.
-These professionals perform technical tasks like handling the imaging equipment.
+These professionals perform technical tasks like handling imaging equipment.

 Radiologic technologists may reassure patients during their tests since scans like MRIs can be an uncomfortable experience.
 Some of their other job duties include maintaining the imaging equipment, preparing patients for their tests and operating the equipment during a scan.
 They also follow directions from a physician and record the patient's medical information.